CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/index.rst

 Goal
 ----

-The ultimate goal of our workshop is to allow users to leave with an understanding of the NEON Data API and working with NEON AOP data in their preferred Integrated Development Environment (IDE) in the cloud.
+The goals of the workshop are to allow you as new data scientists to leave with an understanding of the NEON Data API and working with NEON AOP data and to introduce CyVerse as a platform for conducting data intensive scientific research.

-Other goals include using CyVerse to manage large and very large analyses

-Demonstrating that they are capable of doing so requires that we provide examples of (1) containers for running geospatial software environments, (2) notebook examples of geospatial data analyses  & (3) documentation for self-paced asynchonous learning and in-person live coding.
+You will have opportunities to work in your preferred Integrated Development Environment (IDE) in the public research cyberinfrastructure.
+CyVerse enables us to work with large and very large analyses.
+You will be able to work with NEON AOP data across many sites and many years worth of data without ever having to "download" anything over your local internet service provider.

 ..
     #### Comment: Avoid covering upstream and downstream steps that are not explicitly and